MassDynamics/md_dataset/README.md

 ## Credits

-This package was created with [Copier](https://github.com/copier-org/copier) and the [NLeSC/python-template](https://github.com/NLeSC/python-template).
+This initial package was created with [Copier](https://github.com/copier-org/copier) and the [NLeSC/python-template](https://github.com/NLeSC/python-template).